steunix/passweaver-api/docs/index.md

 In other words, a permission on a folder is granted **for itself and all its children folders**.

-While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the folder 'tree' where you would not expect it.
+While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the  'tree' where you would not expect it.

 That is indeed **exactly** how user **Admin** in PassWeaver API works: it's part of the builtin **Admins**, which has read+write access to 'Root' folder, thus to every folder - due to this kind of inheritance.

+### One time secrets

+OTS are an easy way to share a secret with someone: you provide the data to encrypt and you will receive back a token; accessing the token through the API, you will have access to the the decrypted data, **but only once**: once "consumed", the token will be deleted.

+This is similar to various public services you can find online.

 ## Encryption